And here is the reply

 Connections between processes and entities define the interfaces between the system and its environment.
 It is rarely unambiguous what data is communicated.
 Thus these data flows must be described -- at least given a name.
-You need to describe the expected and normal data, the data that is erroneous, and the worst case possible data.

 Similarly, it is not clear when you connect one process to another process with an unlabeled arrow what is going on.
 The arrow needs to be named with the data being transmitted.
 The name will need further definition (later) in a Data Dictionary.
 Occasionally you will meet a doubled headed arrow -- here someone has to define the protocol that describes the conversation between the two connected processes.

 Notice that in real systems (unlike computer programs) data flows between processes are buffered.
 One process writes the data and the data waits in a queue until the other process reads it.
 The writer doesn't have to wait for the data to be taken away.
 For example when you send me Email it is automatically stored before I read it.
 Similarly "Snail Mail" is put in my box.
 Memos, rosters, etc. are all buffered for me.
 So when Modeling a real system you don't have to say that data in a data flow is in a queue.
 This buffering is implicit in the the Data Flow model.

 A data flow out of a store can only go to a process.
 It indicates that the process reads the data in the store but does not change it.
 External entities and stores are not allowed to read data directly -- they must get the data indirectly via a process.
 However, you don't have to label and document these data flows if the process can read the whole store.
 You only have to document the data flow from a data store if the process accesses only a part of the store.